bacwyls/basket/README.md

 # basket

-basket allows the creator of a room to share images with the others in the room. its an experimental app, and is intented as an MVP for a 'rooms' integrated urbit app
+basket allows members of a room to share images with each other. its an experimental app, and is intented as an MVP for a 'rooms' integrated urbit app

 ## Desk

-Basic ames communications and state consensus for members of a room.
+mvp for interactive state consensus for members of a room.

+There's one agent, :basket,
+it has one piece of state, `image` which is just a url

+it has one poke, `[%set-image image=cord]` with the correct permissions, this poke will change the local state and publish on a /frontend subscription.

+depending on who the poke is from (is src.bowl myself? is src.bowl in my room? is src.bowl the creator of my room?), different actions are taken.

+the effect of this is that non-creator room-members relay their pokes through the creator to the room. this makes sure everyone has the same image regardless of latency.

+to integrate with rooms, :basket uses a single scry into the local `:rooms-v2` agent.

 ## UI